 With the Studio 50USB, you’ll also have access to both TRS and XLR connections.
 You can use all three connections at once.
 This can be useful if you have multiple pieces of gear that you switch between.

 The Behringer Studio 50USB is an aggressively priced set of speakers.
 But, while cheap it does offer excellent value.
-The range of balanced connection options and decent sound quality is great.
+The range of balanced connection options and decent sound quality are great.
 Much better than you would expect from speakers this cheap.
 While not the most refined soundscape they are a good budget option.
 Ideally suited for multimedia editing and light mixing work.

 What Others Have To Say